gaetandi/cheXpert/README.md

 # cheXpert
-A repository created for the MAP583 Deep Learning course.
+A repository created for the MAP583 Deep Learning project.